 Since Aniridia syndrome is genetic, sometimes multiple people in a family have low vision or blindness, which can put a strain on the finances with medical costs and low vision devices.
 For example, often these families are not able to afford to attend our Make a Miracle conferences and get the education they need to make good medical choices from renowned doctors and researchers.

 Individuals or families can request help from the Chris Albrecht HOPE Fund and will be selected as funds allow.
-If you would like to help those with Aniridia syndrome, please indicate the Chris Albrecht HOPE fund when you donate.
+Contact Us for more information and to request a Chris Albrecht HOPE application.